abmesamesa/learning/README.md

 # katas

-Some code I write for learning purposes.
+When I write some code for learning purpose, I store it here.